The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

 However there is no real evidence to back up Webster’s assertion – in fact it appears as though the opposite is true.
 Even early styling studies for SD1 have the Pininfarina-aping body-side crease of the production car, while early Gamma prototypes initially lacked the body-side crease the production cars wore.
 It’s possible Webster got slightly muddled on the detail, but still, it’s a nice anecdote.
 So while early development work was carried out in the Midlands, it does appear that the bulk of it took place in Turin, where the finished product was also manufactured.

-The gearbox’s gestation appears to have been almost as protracted and some suggest as troubled as that of the car itself – certainly, the seven long years it took for it to become available in the UK suggest problems reared their head.
+The gearbox’s gestation appears to have been almost as protracted and some suggest as troubled as that of the car itself – certainly, the seven long years it took for it to become available in the UK tell their own story.
 Of course by the time customers could purchase a self-shifting Gamma, the model was on its last legs commercially.

 Gamma Consortium were equally forthright, saying, “The automatic gearboxes are an Automotive Products design unique to the Series 2 Gamma and were not reliable, many having been replaced under warranty having lasted only a few years.
 Most auto Gammas have probably been converted using the more reliable manual gearboxes by now.”